 What is robotic process automation?

-When combined with AI and machine learning, RPA can capture more context from the content it is working with by reading text or handwriting with optical character recognition (OCR), extracting entities like names, invoice terms or addresses using natural language processing (NLP), and capturing more context from images, such as automatically estimating accident damage in an insurance claim picture.
+When combined with artificial intelligence (AI) and machine learning, RPA can capture more context from the content it's working with by reading text or handwriting with optical character recognition (OCR), extracting entities like names, invoice terms or addresses using natural language processing (NLP), and capturing more context from images, such as automatically estimating accident damage in an insurance claim picture.

 This article is part of

-Newer RPA tools use AI, machine vision and natural language processing to mitigate breakage problems.
+Newer RPA tools use AI, machine vision and NLP to mitigate breakage problems.
 Modern RPA platforms also provide some integration with centralized IT governance and management capabilities, making it easier to scale the use of RPA across the enterprise.

 How does RPA work?

 RPA mirrors the way people are accustomed to interacting with and thinking about software applications.
-RPA's ability to copy the way humans perform a computer-based process has contributed to its popularity compared with automation tools such as application programming interfaces (APIs) or low-code development that are more scalable but less intuitive or require expert knowledge to use.
+RPA's ability to copy the way humans perform a computer-based process has contributed to its popularity compared with automation tools such as application programming interfaces (APIs) or low-code development.
+Low-code development can also be used to build RPA automation scripts.

-The simplest RPA bots can be created by recording the clicks and keystrokes as a user interacts with an app.
+The simplest RPA bots are created by recording the clicks and keystrokes as a user interacts with an app.
 When problems emerge, a user can simply watch how the bot is connecting with the app and identify the steps that need to be fine-tuned.

-In practice, these basic recordings often serve as a template for building more robust bots that can adapt to changes in screen size, layout or workflows.
-More sophisticated RPA tools use machine vision to interpret the icons and layout on the screen and make adjustments accordingly.
+In practice, these basic recordings often serve as a template for building more powerful bots that can adapt to changes in screen size, layout or workflows.
+More sophisticated RPA tools use machine vision to interpret the icons and layout on the screen and adjust accordingly.

-Some RPA tools are also able to use these initial recordings to create hybrid RPA bots that start by simply recording an existing workflow and then dynamically generating a workflow automation on the back end.
+Some RPA tools can also use these initial recordings to create hybrid RPA bots that start by simply recording an existing process or workflow and then dynamically generating a workflow automation on the back end.
 These kinds of hybrid bots take advantage of the simplicity of RPA development and the scalability of native workflow automation.

+Legacy enterprise systems used with RPA might require front-end integrations if back-end systems aren't accessible.
 In other RPA implementations, process mining and task mining tools are used to automatically capture business process workflows that serve as starting templates for RPA automations.
-The process mining can analyze the logs of ERP and CRM applications, for example, to automatically generate a map of common enterprise processes.
+Process mining can analyze the logs of ERP and CRM applications to, for example, automatically generate a map of common enterprise processes.
 Task mining tools use a locally running app with machine vision to capture a user's interactions across multiple apps.
 All the major RPA vendors are starting to develop these kinds of process mining integrations.

-RPA tools can also be connected to AI modules that have capabilities like OCR, machine vision, natural langue understanding or decision engines, resulting in what is called intelligent process automation.
+RPA tools can also be connected to AI modules that have capabilities such OCR, machine vision, natural language understanding or decision engines, resulting in what is called intelligent process automation.
 These capabilities are sometimes packaged into cognitive automation modules designed to support best practices for a particular industry or business process.

 RPA is used in most industries, particularly those that include repetitive tasks such as insurance, banking, finance, healthcare and telecommunications.

+- Telecommunications.
 Telecommunications companies use RPA to configure new services and the associated billing systems for new accounts.
-Telco companies also use RPA to pull data from multiple systems when triaging equipment outages or predicting problems.
+They also use RPA to pull data from multiple systems when triaging equipment outages or predicting problems.